KEY NUMBERS AT A GLANCE

 The New System, Clean Infrastructure Investment Levy (FY 2082/83)

 The new system throws out the kilowatt logic entirely.
-Instead, it asks a much simpler question: how much did this vehicle cost?
+It asks a much simpler question: how much did this vehicle cost?

 New System (FY 2082/83) | Details |